aspose-3d/Aspose.3D-Doc-md/turkish/java/developer-guide/working-with-vrml-format/_index.tr.md

-﻿---
+---
-title: VRML Format ile Working
+title: VRML formatı ile çalışmak
 type: docs
 weight: 90
 url: /tr/java/working-with-vrml-format/
-description: Aspose.3D for Java VRML sürüm 1.0 ile çalışmayı sağlar.
-File. ormat sınıfına VRML dosya formatı eklendi.
-076. 481 076481 481 formatını otomatik olarak algılayabilir, bu nedenle Filepen ormat genellikle Open yönteminde göz ardı edilir.
+description: Aspose.3D for Java allows working with VRML version 1.0.
+VRML file format has been added to the FileFormat class.
+Aspose.3D can auto detect VRML format, so the FileFormat is usually ignored in Open method.
 ---
 #  **Open VRML File Format**
-Aspose.3D for Java VRML sürüm 1.0 ile çalışmayı sağlar. `VRML` dosya formatı 076.
-481 sınıfına eklenmiştir.
-076. 481 otomatik olarak `VRML` formatını algılayabilir, bu nedenle `FileFormat` genellikle Open yönteminde göz ardı edilir.
-Kod parçacığını takip eden T, 07.
-3481 dosya formatının nasıl açık olduğunu gösterir.
+Aspose.3D for Java allows working with VRML version 1.0. `VRML` file format has been added to the `FileFormat` class.
+Aspose.3D can auto detect `VRML` format, so the `FileFormat` is usually ignored in Open method.
+The following code snippet shows how open VRML file format.

 {{< gist "aspose-3d-gists" "50e7f479a64956c0bf78841c0799ba76" "src-java-examples-workingwithVRML-OpenVRML-OpenVRML.java" >}}